The Lincoln Building story, in bullet points:

 ✪ Named not after Abraham Lincoln, but more pragmatically after two key tenants, the Lincoln National Bank and the Lincoln Storage Company (both, however, named after Honest Abe).

 ✪ In 2010, it undergoes a renovation and name change to One Grand Central Place, a nonexistent address if there ever was one.
-Currently, One Vanderbilt ‒ the monolith soon to be the second tallest building in town ‒ is rising directly across the street from One Grand Central Place.
+Currently, the monolith One Vanderbilt is rising directly across the street from One Grand Central Place.

 |42nd Street entrance, 1941.
 Photographed by the Wurts Bros.|